 The trailing axle stores above the vehicle, well out of the way when not needed, to facilitate dumping operations.
 And by storing it off the ground, the Super Dump truck has all the maneuverability, quickness and agility of a short-wheel based tandem truck.
 On command.

 This is what makes Super Dumps so special.

 And that’s not all!

-To maximize the amount of legal gross weight, Super Dumps can be equipped with 3 pusher axles, which means there are 7 axles in total, spread out over 34 ft.
+To maximize the amount of legal gross weight, Super Dumps can be equipped with 3 pusher axles.
+This means there are 7 axles in total, spread out over 34 ft.
 This means it qualifies to carry the maximum gross weight allowed on the interstate: 80,000 lbs!

 The body of the Super Dump has been rigorously engineered to dump easily and quickly with all unnecessary weight eliminated.
-From the shape of the bed to the shape of the tailgate, the same high-strength steel is used in every component, and the precise placement of the body on the truck chassis further helps in optimum weight distribution.
+From the shape of the bed to the shape of the tailgate, the same high-strength steel is in every component.
+And the precise placement of the body on the truck chassis further helps in optimum weight distribution.

-IntelliTruck, an advanced on-board control system uses robust mobile electronics and streamlined custom components, to reduce the number of wires needed (and potential failure points) by over 60%, for long-lasting, trouble-free performance and dependability.
-Plus the color Control Monitor makes it the easiest-to-operate system in the dump truck industry, with descriptive buttons, on-screen illustrations, informative notifications and status screens, and operator error prevention.
+IntelliTruck, an advanced on-board control system, uses robust mobile electronics and streamlined custom components, to reduce the number of wires needed (and potential failure points) by over 60%, for long-lasting, trouble-free performance and dependability.
+Plus the color Control Monitor makes it the easiest-to-operate system in the dump truck industry.
+That’s thanks to descriptive buttons, on-screen illustrations, informative notifications, status screens, and operator error prevention.

 Since Super Dumps came to market in 1989, they have proven to be particularly useful for asphalt and concrete paving applications.
 But they’re also the most profit-boosting option for any operation that’s looking to haul and shift the most amount of material in the shortest possible time!